THE LEADER IN AIRPORT ARCHITECTURE

 - Renovation and Expansion of Terminal A at Norman Y. Mineta San Jose International Airport (SJC), Excellence Award, Design Build Institute of America (National) 2011

-Fentress Architects is an expert in every aspect of airport architecture with a breadth of experience that ranges from Seoul’s 5,935,000-square-foot (551,00-square meter) greenfield Incheon International Airport (ICN) to the 60,000-square-foot (5,575-square-meter) replacement Air Traffic Control Tower at San Francisco International Airport (SFO).
+Fentress Architects is an expert in every aspect of airport architecture with a breadth of experience that ranges from Seoul’s 5,935,000-square-foot (551,000-square meter) greenfield airport to the 60,000-square-foot (5,575-square-meter) replacement Air Traffic Control Tower at San Francisco International Airport (SFO).

-We understand the myriad and multitude of drivers that require airport operators to undertake capital projects.
-One such driver is servicing specific aircraft types.
-For Denver International Airport’s (DEN) Concourse A Expansion, Seattle International Airport’s (SEA) RJ Terminal Facility and Orlando International Airport’s (MCO) South Terminal C we expanded regional jet operations.
-Similarly, Los Angeles International Airport’s (LAX) Bradley International Terminal, Inchecon International Airport (ICN) and Raleigh-Durham International Airport’s (RDU) Terminal 2 were all designed with the goal of accommodating super jumbo jets, which impact every aspect of an airport from baggage handling to security queues, hold rooms, jet bridge requirements and FIS facilities.
-In fact, we undertake a prudent approach to all programming and planning efforts such that every finished space is designed to readily adapt as future needs require.
+A myriad of drivers require airport operators to undertake capital projects.
+One such driver is servicing specific types of aircraft.
+For Denver’s Concourse A Expansion, Seattle International Airport’s (SEA) RJ Terminal Facility and MCO’s South Terminal C, we expanded regional jet operations.
+Similarly, Tom Bradley International Terminal at LAX, ICN and RDU’s Terminal 2 were all designed with the goal of accommodating super jumbo jets, which impacts every aspect of an airport from baggage handling to security queues, hold rooms, jet bridges, and FIS facilities.
+In fact, we take a prudent approach to all programming and planning efforts so, every space is designed to readily adapt as needs evolve.

-While the Terminal Redevelopment and Improvement Program at Charleston International Airport (CHS), Central Terminal at Sacramento International Airport (SMF), and South Terminal C, Orlando International Airport’s (MCO) are vastly different from one another in size and scope, all three are exceptional examples of airport spaces designed to elevate the passenger experience and improve customer service.
+While the Terminal Redevelopment and Improvement Program at CHS, Central Terminal at Sacramento International Airport (SMF), and MCO’s South Terminal C are vastly different from one another in size and scope, all three are exceptional examples of airport spaces designed to elevate the passenger experience and improve customer service.
 In fact, these are near-universal drivers for all of our airport projects.
 Passengers desire a streamlined, expedited experience.
 They want their needs to be anticipated and solutions delivered at every stage of their journey.
 These solutions often include well-placed concessions and premium airline lounges, which offer the additional benefit of revenue generation to operators and airlines.

 With global passenger traffic increasing by an average of over six percent annually, another near-universal driver for capital projects is increased passenger loads up to and beyond capacity.
 While serving as an impetus for improvement, elevated passenger loads also complicate renovation and replacement projects.
-The renovation and expansion of Bradley International Terminal at Los Angeles International Airport (LAX), Raleigh-Durham International Airport’s (RDU) Terminal 2 and Renovation and Expansion of Terminal A at San Jose International Airport (SJC) involved especially complex and carefully-coordinated phasing schedules to reduce the impact to airlines and passengers during construction and maintain continuous operations.
+The renovation and expansion of Tom Bradley International Terminal at LAX, RDU’s Terminal 2 and the renovation and expansion of Terminal A at SJC involved especially complex and carefully-coordinated phasing schedules to reduce the impact to airlines and passengers during construction, and to maintain continuous operations.

-In fact, Terminal A at SJC was only one element of the Modernization of Norman Y. Mineta San Jose International Airport (SJC), which also included a new Terminal B, a consolidated rental car garage, surface parking and roadway improvements.
-Of note, this was the largest airport project in the United States delivered using the design-build method.
+In fact, Terminal A at SJC was only one element of Fentress Architects’ modernization of SJC, which also included Terminal B, a consolidated rental car garage, surface parking, and roadway improvements.
+Of note, at the time, this was the largest airport project in the United States delivered using the design-build method.
 Airport operators chose design-build as a means to reduce the project budget and schedule from $4.5 billion completed within 12 years to $1.3 billion within four years.
-Halfway through construction, Bill Sherry, then-director of SJC, explained that the benefits were even better than expected, “the success of the program can be summed up this way: When we started the program, we were $150 million out of budget.
+Halfway through construction, Bill Sherry, then-director of SJC, explained the benefits were even better than expected; “ … the success of the program can be summed up this way: When we started the program, we were $150 million out of budget.
 We are now [mid-construction] tracking about $140 million under budget.”

 Learn more about our aviation capabilities, contact: